NINAnor/national_insect_monitoring/GBIF_export/NorIns_GBIF_export.md

 ### Extract the data that didn’t fit into the GBIF standard

-In all levels, we have information that don’t fit into the GBIF data format.
-These are bundled together in to a JSON-string in a GBIF column named “dynamicProperties”.
+In all levels, we have information that don’t fit into the GBIF data format/ontology.
+These are bundled together in to a JSON-string in a darwinCore column named “dynamicProperties”.
 We need to spread this content into separate columns.

 ``` r
 identifications_raw %>%